cf-platform-eng/tile-generator/docs/getting-started.md

 product, you'll need a good understanding of
 [Cloud Foundry concepts](cf-concepts.md)
 like applications, containers, services, brokers, and buildpacks.

+## Step 1.
+Design the integration

+With sufficient understanding of both your product, and Cloud Foundry concepts, you are in a position to decide what the integration looks like.
+Integration points might include:

+- Service Brokers
+- Managed Services
+- Buidlpacks
+- Embedded Agents
+- Or any combination of the above

 If you are not intimately familiar with Cloud Foundry, this is one of the areas where we can help.
 We like to do scoping meetings with you, where